5 Steps to Reset Your Emotions and Find Inner Peace

 Emotions are a guidance system to keep us safe and peaceful.

 It doesn’t take long—only a few minutes, or even a few seconds—but the positive effects are lasting and the rewards plentiful.
-The more we feel and express emotions in healthy ways and the more attentive we are to our feelings and their messages, the happier we become.
+The more we feel and express emotions in healthy ways, the more attentive we are to our feelings and their messages, and the happier we become.
 It doesn’t even take time as much as turning our focus to our heart instead of outward to the world.

-Find your center when you feel overwhelmedSo the next time you’re feeling overwhelmed or frustrated or just plain worn out, take a moment and go within.
+So the next time you’re feeling overwhelmed or frustrated or just plain worn out, take a moment and go within.
 If you're feeling conflicting emotions, take a breath and listen to what your feelings are trying to tell you.
 Sit down and feel.
 Just like we work out at a gym, you don't grow the muscles of emotional fitness without practice.

 Emotional balance is gained by paying attention to when you're off-balance, then taking action to return to peace.